Guides + Tips Spring in Korea

 That said, the path seems to be overshadowed by the bigger and more popular flower viewing spot: Anyang Stream Walkway Mokdong section, which is located in the same area.
 So, if you are looking for a lesser-known, or lesser-crowd, or more secluded place to enjoy the spring experience in the city, then you should put a pin on Dorimcheon Station.
 It is a perfect spot for not getting people into the background of your photos.

-Anyang Stream Walkway is a very long passageway following Anyangcheon (안양천) or Anyang Stream, which the flow begins in Uiwang City of Gyeonggi Province and ends up meeting the Han River near the Seongsan Bridge.
-Along the path, even if there are sections where cherry trees are clustered, the part where the river passes through the Mokdong neighborhood seems to have the highest density of the flowers, making it the most visited place for cherry blossom sightseeing in the western Seoul.
+The Anyang Stream Walkway is a long, scenic path that follows Anyangcheon (안양천), or Anyang Stream, which originates in Uiwang City, Gyeonggi Province, and flows into the Han River near Seongsan Bridge.
+While cherry trees are scattered along various sections of the walkway, the stretch passing through Mokdong neighborhood boasts the highest concentration of blossoms, making it the most popular spot for cherry blossom viewing in western Seoul.

 7. Gangnam Station | 강남역